aemal/gcp-pub-sub-boilerplate/README.md

   - Development scripts for quick setup
   - CORS proxy for UI development
   - Docker support for containerization
+- **Dynamic Configuration**:
+  - JSON-based configuration for topics and subscriptions
+  - Support for both pull and push subscriptions
+  - Easy to extend and modify

 ### Why This Project?